blaidddwr/socref/README.md

 # Socrates Reference

-This program acts as a reference tool for programming projects.
-This holds a reference to all source code objects.
-Each object in turn has comments added to them.
-This program is then capable of parsing the actual source code and adding the reference objects along with their comments to the source code.
-Any actual code within the methods being written are preserved that allows for editing of the source code as it is parsed.
+This application provides a description reference to source code of a programming project.
+This application also provides the ability to parse the actual source code and add all descriptions it contains as comments in the code itself while preserving any code actually written.

+By providing these set of tools it allows programmers to easily document their code with descriptive comments.
+The descriptions held in this application are spell checked and all formatting is done automatically when source code is parsed.
+This allows keeping all code fully commented very easy and encourages descriptive robustness of a project's comments.

+References are maintained in this application based off objects associated with the programming language.
+For example in C++ there are objects for classes, functions, and variables.
+These objects are arranged within a tree like list within this program, usually following how the scoping of the language it is referencing works.
+For example in C++ objects are nested by namespaces and classes.

 ## Supported Languages